 The below list comprises some of my favourite modern Mexican eateries in and around Melbourne (as at Jan.
 2016), all from which I’ve been able to find FODMAP friendly or easily modifiable menu items.
 ARRIBA! 💃🏼🌮🥑

 Touché Hombre – CBD (a personal favourite and home of the BEST corn on the cob you’ll ever sink your teeth into)

 Fonda – various locations

-So here’s my spin on an old favourite – Sweet Potato Nachos.
-This fresher and much healthier version is vegan, grain free and paleo, and calls on baked sweet potato “chips” to replace pro-inflammatory fried corn chips, fragrant quinoa instead of high-fructan refried beans, sautéed capsicum to add some bulk, a zesty guac, and all seasoned with my super simple Low FODMAP Mexican Spice Mix.
-This recipe is perfect for sharing with a few friends or as a side dish.
-Pile all the components on a serving board, place in the middle of the table and and tuck in, being sure to grab a little of everything.
-The best thing about this recipe?
-No one fighting over the cheesiest corn chips.
+So here’s my take on an old favourite: Sweet Potato Nachos.
+This fresher and more nutritious spin is vegan, grain-free and paleo.
+It calls on baked sweet potato ‘chips’ to replace traditional fried corn chips, fragrant quinoa instead of high-fructan refried beans, sautéed capsicum to add some bulk, a zesty guac, and all infused with my super simple Low FODMAP Mexican Spice Mix.

 - 2 tsp dried oregano

 - 1 tsp fine sea salt

 - 2 large sweet potatoes (approx. 500g each), peeled and sliced into 3mm-thick rounds